gardener/gardener/docs/concepts/openidconnect-presets.md

   1. `.spec.weight` value.
   1. lexicographically ordering their names ( e.g. `002preset` > `001preset` )

-- If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occures.
+- If the `Shoot` already has a `.spec.kubernetes.kubeAPIServer.oidcConfig` then no mutation occurs.

 ### Simple OpenIDConnectPreset example